Seniors, people with disability and carers

 People with disability who need help because of COVID-19 can contact the Disability Information Helpline on 1800 643 787.
-It’s available Monday to Friday 8am to 8pm (AEST) and Saturday and Sunday 9am to 7pm (AEST).
+It’s available Monday to Friday 8am to 8pm (AEST).
 It’s not available on national public holidays.

 Additionally, you can call the National COVID Older Persons Information Line on 1800 171 866.
 This line is for seniors seeking information on the current guidelines and support available.

 The Older Persons Advocacy Network COVID-19 Information Line is also available for seniors on 1800 237 981 between 6am and 10pm seven days a week, to talk about your COVID-19 concerns.

 For free help in your language, call Translating and Interpreting Services on 13 14 50.
 If you are deaf, or have a hearing or speech impairment, you can also call the National Relay Service on 133 677.

 To help speed up the process of contacting people exposed to COVID-19, please download the COVIDSafe app.
 It helps health officials protect you, your friends and family.
 The app means you’ll be contacted more quickly if you are at risk and reduces the chances of passing on the virus.

 People aged 70 and over, Indigenous Australians over 50, and anyone with a chronic medical condition are most at risk of serious illness from COVID-19.

 The situation is rapidly changing in NSW and the latest information can be found on the seniors COVID-19 advice webpage.

 For more information visit the NSW Health COVID-19 website.

 Tips for helping friends and family